Developer Guide

 Expected: Message will be printed to inform you item is removed since quantity is 0.

-5. update bacon followed -1
+update bacon

 Expected: Error message will be printed to inform you item quantity cannot be less than 0.
 Command aborted.
 No quantity changes.